Do You Want to Build a Synthesizer or Be a Synthesizer?

 A synthesizer is a machine for making sound from electricity.
 That's it.
 The complexity people associate with synthesizers — the patch cables, the knobs, the modular systems that cost more than a car — is all in service of that one idea: take electrical signals and shape them until they make the sound you want.

-A synthesizer generates waves and then gives you tools to manipulate those three properties.
+Sound is vibration.
+Vibration is waves.
+Waves have three properties that matter: frequency, which you hear as pitch; amplitude, which you hear as volume; and shape, which you hear as timbre — the difference between a piano and a violin playing the same note.
+A synthesizer generates waves and gives you tools to manipulate those three properties.
 That's the whole thing.
 Kraftwerk understood this.
 Moroder understood this.
 The engineers at Moog understood this.
 The kid in 1982 who figured out that an 808's bass drum could be tuned to a pitch and used as a bass line understood this, and that understanding changed popular music permanently.

 You're going to understand it too.